AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 Antidote.
 Break the section sequence.
 Put the pricing first if your audience is price-sensitive.
 Eliminate the logo wall if your customers are not enterprise.
 Use asymmetric grids: 2/3 + 1/3, or 60/40, or three uneven columns.
 Use horizontal scrolling for one section if it makes sense.
 Put the founder's hand-drawn note in the middle of the page.
 Anything that breaks the rhythm.

-Before: vertical waterfall of seven near-identical 128px-padded sections.
+Before: a vertical waterfall of seven near-identical 128px-padded sections.

-After: four sections, each with a different rhythm — a wide hero, a tight feature explanation, a long testimonial in pull-quote form, a footer that is also the contact form.
+After: four sections, each with a different rhythm.
+A wide hero, a tight feature explanation set in dense paragraphs, a long testimonial in pull-quote form, a footer that is also the contact form.
+If you must keep a feature section, the bento grid is no longer the safe alternative; it has become its own tell, dissected in the bento grid: the new hero AI slop.

 4.4 Copy